secretbetta/B.A.S.S/README.md

 Author: Secretbetta (Andrew Nguyen)

 ## About this Project
 This is a personal Discord bot for my Discord Server with friends.
-This is not for public use but just a
+This is not for public use but just a thing to put on my resume and have fun with friends :)

 ### What is a Discord Bot
 Discord is a messaging service for games.
 And a Discord Bot is basically just a messaging bot that exists only in Discord Servers.
 Its uses can range from anything to being useful to the members of the server or a joke bot for the users.